The Honorable Distillery is located in downtown Marquette, MI and our goal is to make fine spirits The Honorable Way.

 In 1994, the Nordic Theater closed and was converted to a bookstore which discarded the cinema’s marquee, seating and concession lobby.

-The Honorable Distillery began restoring the cinema’s auditorium to house the production facility and the lobby to house a tasting room.
-Also slated is a reproduction of the Nordic’s original marquee as well as an additional tasting lounge where the cinema’s projection booth once resided.
+The Honorable Distillery restored the cinema’s auditorium to house the production facility and the lobby to house a tasting room.
+They also constructed a replica of the Nordic’s original marquee!